airtwo/atob/README.md

 ## Requirements

 The only requirement to run this game locally is to start a basic local web server from the root directory.
 We need a local web server to satisfy CORS requirements of modern browsers, so that we can serve local assets.
-In the example below we are using Python 3, but any local server should do.
+In the example below we are using Python 3, but any local web server should do.

 ## Running the game